- What do I need to know about pain control?

 Toll-free number: 1-888-644-6226

-Part of the National Institutes of Health (NIH), NCCAM facilitates research and evaluation of complementary and alternative medicine (CAM) healing practices and shares this information with the public.
+Part of the National Institutes of Health (NIH), NCCIH facilitates research and evaluation of complementary and alternative medicine (CAM) healing practices and shares this information with the public.
 Also lists CAM-related clinical trials.